thamain1/IntelliOptics-Edge/INSTALL-JETSON.md

 kubectl get service edge-endpoint-service
 ```

-This IP address and port are your URL for `GROUNDLIGHT_ENDPOINT`
+This IP address and port are your URL for `INTELLIOPTICS_ENDPOINT`